 The number of miles adopted increased in recent years.
 This may be due to increased public awareness through No More Trash! a litter-prevention campaign coordinated by MoDOT and the Department of Conservation.
 Adopt-A-Highway is promoted at Earth Day, state and county fairs, and other events.
 In May 2012, a new Adopt-A-Highway sign was introduced to improve recruitment and efficiency.
-There were 361 new adoptions in 2012.
+There have been 287 new adoptions thus far in 2012.

 Sponsor-A-Highway, a complementary program to Adopt-A-Highway, was launched on Sept.
 17, 2008.
-Currently, 36 miles are sponsored for litter cleanup in the Kansas City and St. Louis areas.
+Currently, 39 miles are sponsored for litter cleanup in the Kansas City and St. Louis areas.
 A landscape sponsorship option is available on Interstate 64 in the St. Louis area as of September 2010.
 Currently, 11 sections have landscape sponsors.